kyungrae/study/designing-data-intensive-applications/part2.md

 ```

 Atomic operations are usually implemented by taking an exclusive lock on the object when it is read so that no other transaction can read it until the update has been applied.
-This technique is sometimes known as cursor stability.
-Another option is to simply force all atomic operations to be executed on a single thread.
+Not all writes can easily be expressed in terms of atomic operations-but in situations where atomic operations can be used, they are usually best choice.
 Unfortunately object-relational mapping frameworks make it easy to accidentally write code that performs unsafe read-modify-write cycles instead of using atomic operations provided by the database.

 ##### Explicit locking